 Housing costs are covered.
 What does that mean?

 Participants in the summer research program are housed in the Regent apartment building, which is within walking distance of laboratories and State Street (i.e., downtown Madison).
 Participants from other summer programs are housed in the same building.

 I noticed there are other summer research programs in the biological sciences at UW-Madison.
 Can I apply to more than one?

 All of the biological sciences summer research programs at UW-Madison share one application.
 When you apply, you will rank your choice of programs.
 You can be considered for multiple programs with one application.

 How many students do you accept?

-Each year IBS-SRP accepts 12-20 students into the program from a pool of about 600 applicants.
+Each year SIGNALS accepts 12-20 students into the program from a pool of about 600 applicants.
 The size of the 2017 program is contingent upon funding.

-No. The National Science Foundation (NSF), one of our primary funders, has endorsed opening Research Experience for Undergraduate (REU) programs like IBS-SRP to non-minority students who attend small liberal arts colleges as well as to minority students.
+No. The National Science Foundation (NSF), has endorsed opening Research Experience for Undergraduate (REU) programs like SIGNALS to non-minority students who attend small liberal arts colleges as well as to minority students.
 Both minority students from all universities and non-minority students from small universities (without broad research opportunities) are encouraged to apply.

 ~87% underrepresented minority and ~70% women